NLP-Challenges/Study-Bot/docs/DOCUMENTATION.md

 - When we would move towards deploying "Data" in a production environment, our focus would be on continual retraining and improvement of the classifier.
 This will be achieved by leveraging new human feedback to refine the model's accuracy and adaptability to real-world interactions.
 - Our next steps involve continuous improvement of the question-answering module based on real-world interactions and user feedback.

+### Step 3: Concern Path

+For the concern path, we built a prompt upon ethics theory.
+Find the comprehensive report including evaluation here: [Concern Path](concern_path.pdf)

+The functionality is built directly into the Chatbot Dashboard, see [dashboard.py](../src/dashboard.py).

+### Step 4: Assemblying the Chatbot

+After the individual components were developed, we assembled the chatbot using the Hugging Face Gradio framework.
+It allowed us to create a simple, user-friendly interface for the chatbot, which can be accessed via web browser.
+It has a Chat Tab, a Retrieval Tab and a Classification Tab.
+This way, each component can be tested individually, which is immensely helpful for debugging and improving the chatbot.

+The implementation can be found in [dashboard.py](../src/dashboard.py).

+For setup instructions, see [README.md](../README.md).

+## Conclusion

+TODO

+## References

+TODO